 I wouldn’t really recommend renting a car in the Philippines unless you’re totally au fait with driving in an Asian country.
 The roads are crazy both in the people on them (swerving, honking, screeching etc) and with what they’re made of (anything they could find).
 It’s every man for themselves.
 From narrow dirt roads to crazy mountain paths, why bother when taxis and in-the-know chauffeurs are so cheap?

 If you insist, international driving licences are valid in the Philippines for up to 30 days after arrival.
 Then you’ll need to register to get an International Driver's Permit or a Philippine driving licence.
-They drive on the left in the Philippines, just like in England.
+They drive on the right in the Philippines, unlike in England.